Vehicular, electric vehicle and cycle parking guidance for new developments

 Cycle parking should be designed and provided in accordance with the appropriate government guidance and the NPPF.
 Current guidance suggests that such parking should be undercover, lit, secure, adequately signed and as close to the destination as possible (within 20m).

 For residential provision, cycle parking should be provided for all dwellings and the location of the cycle parking should be convenient, accessible and fit for purpose for the lifetime of its use, and where possible should be provided within the fabric of the building.
 Where cycle parking is provided within garages, such structures should be increased in size for both storage and the access/egress of vehicles.
-See page 8 for typical recommended sizes.
+See 'Recommended guidance for maximum vehicular parking levels' for the recommended garage dimensions where cycle parking is proposed within the structure.

 In all instances, for long-term cycle parking facilities within the development should be provided for cyclists to change clothing, shower and to store cycling equipment.
 In meeting this requirement, some charging points should be provided in sufficiently sized lockers, to enable the charging of removable e-bike batteries.